-For dental professionals that need both 3D volumes AND 2D panoramic x-rays to be high resolution.
+For dental professionals that need both 3D volumes AND 2D panoramic radiographs to be high resolution.

-Most dental cone beam systems use the same sensor for 2D panoramic x-rays as they use for the 3D scans.
+Most dental cone beam systems use the same sensor for 2D panoramic radiographs as they use for the 3D scans.
 This means that one (or both) modality is typically suboptimal.

 Here’s why this matters…

 See what our Customers are Saying